Google Code for Remarketing Tag - Bloom

-Reading and writing of an Aboriginal language which includes using a computer.
-Focus is on nouns, verbs, prefixes, suffixes, along with specific Aboriginal lexicon.
+Reading and writing of an Indigenous language which includes using a computer.
+Focus is on nouns, verbs, prefixes, suffixes, along with specific Indigenous lexicon.

 EDEE 348 Grammar and Composition 2.
 (3 credits)

-Reading and writing of an Aboriginal language.
-Intermediate and advanced aspects of grammar of the Aboriginal language.
+Reading and writing of an Indigenous language.
+Intermediate and advanced aspects of grammar of the Indigenous language.
 Continuation of language development.